Lem0nTree/FlowPilot/README.md

-# 🚀 FlowPilot
+# 🚀 Flowmatic

 Empowering the Flow Forte upgrade with user‑friendly on‑chain agents.

-FlowPilot makes Flow's new Agents and Scheduled Transactions accessible to everyone.
-We align with Flow's vision of a consumer chain by lowering the technical barrier: before FlowPilot, building with agents and scheduled transactions required deep Cadence and infra expertise.
-FlowPilot abstracts that complexity with a clean UI, a robust backend, and production‑ready Cadence so anyone can automate on‑chain tasks.
+Flowmatic makes Flow's new Agents and Scheduled Transactions accessible to everyone.
+We align with Flow's vision of a consumer chain by lowering the technical barrier: before Flowmatic, building with agents and scheduled transactions required deep Cadence and infra expertise.
+Flowmatic abstracts that complexity with a clean UI, a robust backend, and production‑ready Cadence so anyone can automate on‑chain tasks.

 [![Flow](https://img.shields.io/badge/Flow-Blockchain-00EF8B?style=flat&logo=flow&logoColor=white)](https://flow.com)
 [![License](https://img.shields.io/badge/License-MIT-green.svg)](LICENSE)